A Comprehensive Analytical Model of the Dynamic Z-Pinch: V. Experimental Comparisons

 \subsection{i.
 Parameter Calibration}

-When comparing with real z-pinch shots, the known quantities are typically the initial density distribution $\rho_{0}(r)$, the current waveform $I(t)$, and the applied axial magnetic field $B_{z0}$ since these are externally imposed.
-However, the starting radius $r_{0}$ at which the liner forms, and the adiabatic index $\gamma$ are unknown.
-As a first guess, $r_{0}$ can be taken to be the diameter of the vacuum vessel, and $\gamma$ will be slightly less than the idealized $5/3$ that would result from three full degrees of freedom associated with thermal motions in the absence of ionization effects.
-However, incorrect choice of $(r_{0},\gamma)$ can lead to suboptimal predictions for such a sensitive and explosive process.
+When comparing with real z-pinch shots, the known quantities are typically the initial density distribution $\rho_{0}(r)$, the current waveform $I(t)$, and the applied axial magnetic field $B_{z0}$, since these are externally imposed.
+However, the starting radius $r_{0}$ at which the liner forms and the adiabatic index $\gamma$ are unknown.
+As a first guess, $r_{0}$ can be taken to be $3.50$cm, the outer diameter of the gas nozzle, and $\gamma$ will be somewhat less than the idealized $5/3$ associated with three degrees of freedom due to ionization effects.
+However, incorrect choice of $(r_{0},\gamma)$ can lead to suboptimal predictions for such a sensitive and explosive nonlinear process.
 One way to determine these parameters is to use one shot to mean-squared-error (MSE) fit the pair $(r_{0},\!\gamma)$ based on limited experimental observations of the radial trajectories.
-Allowing for these two degrees of freedom also compensates for much of the natural error associated with using a simple analytical model, and optimizes its performance for a particular device.
+Allowing for these two degrees of freedom also compensates for much of the natural error associated with using a simple analytical model and optimizes its performance for a particular device.
 After a single calibration, the model may be used freely.
-This calibration can be done as follows.\\ Given $n_{p}$ experimental datapoints for the piston radius $X_{k} \equiv (t_{p,k},R_{p,k},\sigma_{p,k})$ and $n_{s}$ experimental datapoints for the shock radius $Y_{k} \equiv (t_{s,k},R_{s,k},\sigma_{s,k})$ with known uncertainties, let us define the MSE loss function for simulated trajectories $r_{p}(t|r_{0},\!\gamma)$ and $r_{s}(t|r_{0},\!\gamma)$,
+This calibration can be done as follows.\\ Given $n_{p}$ experimental datapoints for the piston radius $X_{k} \equiv (t_{p,k},R_{p,k},\sigma_{p,k})$ and $n_{s}$ experimental datapoints for the shock radius $Y_{k} \equiv (t_{s,k},R_{s,k},\sigma_{s,k})$ of the form: (time, position, uncertainty), let us define the MSE loss function for simulated trajectories $r_{p}(t|r_{0},\!\gamma)$ and $r_{s}(t|r_{0},\!\gamma)$,